wonder-mice/arcd/README.md

 # arcd

-Simple arithmetic coding library.
-It produces the same output you will expect from production quality library, however it doesn't have fancy performance optimizations, so expect it to be slower.
-The main purpose of this library is research and experimentation.
-Benefits:
+Arithmetic coding is a form of entropy encoding used in lossless data compression.
+This library provides simple easy to understand implementation of arithmetic coding.
+It produces the same output you will expect from more advanced libraries, however it doesn't have fancy performance optimizations.
+Goals:
-* Written in C
+* Portable (no external dependencies, C language)
-* Simple API
-* Easy to understand implementation
-* Easy to experiment with

-Key goals:
-* Allow to be used everywhere (minumal dependencies, C)
-* Simple to integrate (simple and straightforward API)
+* Easy to use (minimal straightforward API)
-* Easy to experiment with (simple implementation)
+* Simple to experiment with (clean, compact implementation)

+Keep in mind, that for arithmetic coding to be efficient you need to build a decent probability model of your data.
+If model is accurate you can get very close to theoretical compression limit.
+This library doesn't provide any default models.